iimez/lllms/README.md

 - Create a separate HTTP API thats independent of the OpenAI spec and stateful.
 - Add a clientside library (React hooks?) for use of above API.
-- Provide a CLI.
-(Launch a server via `lllms serve config.json|js`? `lllms prepare` to download everything needed to disk?)
 - Provide a Docker image.
 And maybe a Prometheus endpoint.

 #### Currently not the Goals